haanhtuandev/pokemon-code-battle/README.md

 **Pokemon Code Battle** is a gamified coding battle platform inspired by the classic Pokémon battle interface.
 Players solve programming problems to launch attacks against an AI opponent (Meowth).
 Correct solutions deal damage; incorrect ones miss, allowing the bot to strike back.

 This project is built with a **FastAPI backend** and a **Vanilla JavaScript frontend**.
 It uses the **DeepSeek API** to evaluate code correctness and generate dynamic, Pokémon-style battle commentary.
-Check it out right now: pokemon-code-battle.netlify.app
+Check it out right now: [Demo right here](https://pokemon-code-battle.netlify.app)

 <p align="center">
   <img width=50% width="897" height="1083" alt="The UI of Pokemon Code Battle" src="https://github.com/user-attachments/assets/8fa6d86d-fd54-4bd5-a21c-f9edaa721898" />